-Makeup of Controlling Entity's Business Component the Same Various Business Components - All Labor- Intensive Various Business Components - All with Programmatic- or Residential- Building Costs Mixed Business Components - Some with Programmatic- or Residential- Building Costs and Some Labor- Intensive Performing Functional Methods Allowable Allocation Methods Units of Service Labor Costs Salaries Cost-to-Cost Total-Cost-Less- Facility-Cost^ Labor Costs Salaries Total-Cost-Less- Facility-Cost^ Labor Costs Payroll Department - Number of payroll checks issued for each business component during the reporting period Purchasing Department - Number of purchase orders processed during the reporting period for each business component
+Makeup of Multiple Various Business Various Business Mixed Business Shared Functional Methods

+Controlling Contracts of the Components - All Components - All Components - Some Administrative

+Entity's Same Labor-Intensive with Programmatic- with Programmatic- or Personnel

+Business (Equivalent) or Residential- Residential-Building Performing

+Components Type of Service Building Costs Costs and Some Different Duties for

+Labor-Intensive Different Business

+Components (not

+in Direct Care)

+Payroll Department

+Allowable Units of Service Cost-to-Cost Cost-to-Cost Total-Cost-Less- - Number of payroll

+Allocation Facility-Cost^ Time Study checks issued for

+Methods Labor Costs Total-Cost-Less- each business

+Facility-Cost^ Labor Costs component during

+Salaries , the reporting period

+Labor Costs Purchasing

+Department -

+Salaries Number of purchase

+orders processed

+during the reporting

+period for each

+business component

 Providers may use any of the methods listed as appropriate for the makeup of their business organization.
 If one of the approved methods does not provide a reasonable reflection of the provider's actual operations, the provider must use a method that does.
-If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the Provider Finance Department's Customer Service Center at PFD-LTSS@hhs.texas.gov for further instructions.
+If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the HHSC PFD Customer Service Center at PFD-LTSS@hhs.texas.gov for further instructions.

-- See 1 TAC §355.105(b)(2)(B)(i) for time study requirements. - ^ When using the total-cost-less-facility-cost allocation method, the building (facility) costs to be removed from the cost calculation include Lease/Rental of Building/Facility/Building Equipment; Insurance for those items; Utilities, Maintenance and Contract Services of those items; Mortgage Interest; Ad Valorem Taxes; and Depreciation for Building/Facility/Building Equipment/Land/Leasehold Improvements
+^{} See 1 TAC §355.105(b)(2)(B)(i) for time study requirements.

+[^] When using the total-cost-less-facility-cost allocation method, the building (facility) costs to be removed from the cost calculation include Lease/Rental of Building/Facility/Building Equipment; Insurance for those items; Utilities, Maintenance and Contract Services of those items; Mortgage Interest; Ad Valorem Taxes; and Depreciation for Building/Facility/Building Equipment/Land/Leasehold Improvements